A BRIEF HISTORY OF THE AMERICAN CIVIL WAR

 However the unionists were severely defeated at Fredericksburg on 13 December 1862.
 Robert E. Lee won another brilliant victory at Chancellorsville in May 1863.

 Lee invaded the north again in June 1863.
-The turning point of the war was at Gettysburg in July 1863.
+The turning point of the American Civil War was at Gettysburg in July 1863.
 The two armies clashed on 1-3 July.
 At first the confederates had some success.
 Eventually, however, they were forced to retreat with heavy losses.
 The south also suffered defeat at Vicksburg on the Mississippi.
 General Grant laid siege to the town and captured it on 4 July 1863.
 From the middle of 1863 the south's fortunes gradually waned.
 In November the south suffered another defeat at Chattanooga.

 In May 1864 both sides suffered heavy losses at the Battle of the Wilderness in Virginia.
 The unionists were unable to capture Petersburg or Richmond for many months.